-It is almost half museum/half hotel (you can even visit the wood carving workshop) and it is a stunning venue which brings its guests the absolute best of Nepal.
+Dwarika’s hotel Kathmandu Nepal is almost half museum/half hotel (you can even visit the wood carving workshop) and it is a stunning venue that brings its guests the absolute best of Nepal.
 The hotel was inspired by the architectural grandeur of Newari royal palaces and it brings the best of Nepal’s craftsmanship to a living building.

 Dwarika Hotel Kathmandu Review – The Rooms

-The devil is in the detail which is everywhere at Dwarika’s – from the fabulous golden tiger game on every coffee table to the amazing wooden carvings to the stunning soft furnishings.
-The creator/owner of Dwarika’s was passionate about the wood carving industry in Nepal and has essentially saved this art by bringing wood carvings from all over Nepal to Dwarika’s.
-These wooden features are so unique and are a huge part of the charm of this delightful hotel.
+The devil is in the detail which is everywhere at hotel Dwarika Nepal – from the fabulous golden tiger game on every coffee table to the amazing wooden carvings to the stunning soft furnishings.
+The creator/owner of Hotel Dwarika Kathmandu was passionate about the wood carving industry in Nepal and has essentially saved this art by bringing wood carvings from all over Nepal to Dwarika’s Kathmandu.
+These wooden features are so unique and are a huge part of the charm of this delightful Kathmandu hotel.

-So wow the food!
-Let’s start with the highlight the amazing Krishna’s or Krishnarpan.
+So wow the food at Dwarika’s Kathmandu!
+Let’s start with the highlight – the amazing Krishna’s or Krishnarpan.
 This is probably the most famous restaurant in Nepal as evidenced by the number of photos of dignitaries who have eaten there in the reception (from Prince Charles to Hilary Clinton to Demi Moore).
 It is classic traditional Nepalese food.
-When you come in you lose the shoes and sit on a low seat at a low table.
+When you come into Krishna’s you lose the shoes and sit on a low seat at a low table.
 I was on my own so I had the lightest menu option which was 6 courses!

-The food was AMAZING!
+The food at Krishna Kathmandu was AMAZING!
 From delicious bread to amazing momos to fabulous chicken curry and ending with amazing carrot cake this was the best meal I ate in Nepal – and would have been on good footing in London.
-Even if you don’t stay at this hotel you must eat here when in Nepal!
+Even if you don’t stay at this hotel you must eat at Krishna at Dwarika’s when in Nepal!

-The Toran restaurant serves up a delicious breakfast.
+The Toran restaurant at Dwarika’s serves up a delicious breakfast.
 There are a fabulous buffet and excellent hot options.
-This has a more European style menu in the evening and I ate here very well several times.
+Toran restaurant Kathmandu has a more European style menu in the evening and I ate here very well several times.
 I also enjoyed a pre-dinner wine at the Kaiser bar and did eat there one night albeit from the Toran menu.
 I didn’t visit the Japanese restaurant as I was told there was a similar restaurant at Dwarika’s Dhulikhel where I was headed next.

 Much of the produce for Dwarika’s Hotel Kathmandu comes from its own farm near its Dhulikhel resort (which you can visit – the farm and the resort).
 The hotel is aiming to have 90% of its vegetables and grains sourced from its own farms or other organic producers in the next two years.

 And finally, if you possibly can organise to stay at Dwarika’s Hotel Kathmandu on a Friday night when they serve their Nepalese BBQ buffet.
 Oh my goodness!
 It was a struggle to choose between this or Krishna as my best meal in Nepal.
-It was absolutely fantastic and the atmosphere is lovely as it is served around the pool area.
+The Dwarika’s buffet was absolutely fantastic and the atmosphere is lovely as it is served around the pool area.

-There are a whopping 3 gift shops within Dwarika’s.
+There are a whopping 3 gift shops within Dwarika’s, one of the top hotels in Kathmandu Nepal.
 One is a lovely antique focussed store and the second has a great selection of books and classic gifts shop type items.
 The third was my favourite – Misschu.
 This store has the most stunning cashmere scarves/jumpers/gloves etc. I bought the most beautiful and soft cashmere wrap here that I absolutely love.
-I highly recommend popping in here for a purchase!
+I highly recommend popping in there to make a purchase!

 Speaking of taxis Dwarika’s is kind of on the edge of central Kathmandu.
 However, taxis are so cheap it is super easy to get anywhere – and every taxi driver in town knows Dwarika’s Hotel Kathmandu.

 The above might sound a little over the top but to be honest it is completely justified.
-Dwarika’s Hotel Kathmandu is now one of my favourite hotels I have ever stayed at and I do hope you have an opportunity to experience it.
+Dwarika’s Hotel Kathmandu is now one of my favourite hotels I have ever stayed at – and I’m sure one of the top Kathmandu Nepal hotels – and I do hope you have an opportunity to experience it.